-Funding rounds are great marketing material and news of them are often shared on social media.
-But since you do not want to spend hours scrolling through a Twitter timeline or Medium account it is better to simply visit Crunchbase and search for the project instead.
+Funding rounds are great marketing materials and news of them are often shared on social media.
+But since you do not want to spend hours scrolling through a Twitter timeline or Medium account, it is better to simply visit Crunchbase and search for the project instead.

 Crunchbase is a website where users can find company insights into early-stage startups, teams, and companies.
 The platform is particularly great for cryptocurrency investors since it features tons of data for crypto funding rounds.

 Here is an example of Ledger’s latest Series C funding round.
 The hardware wallet producer managed to raise $380 million in funds on June 10 during a round led by 10T Holdings.
 We can see that a total of 33 investors participated along with their names.
 Strolling through the page also shows us a list of relevant news that discusses the funding round in-depth.

 Let's discuss the first category first.
 An investment round shows us the amount of interest expended into a cryptocurrency, it’s latest valuation, and the amount of funds that can be used for future development.

 On the other hand, investor data shows who is interested in the project.
 There is a gigantic difference between being invested in by a local startup accelerator versus a big VC name like Coinbase Ventures.
 If already listed on the market, an investment by Coinbase or a non-blockchain enterprise can have a large impact on a token’s price - both short-term and long-term.